 One of those nerdy cool things, Sergey Brin, the co-founder of Google, spoke at my search engine class.
 I got a photo with him.

-“Sergey Brin (born August 1973 in Moscow, Russia) is an American entrepreneur.
+From Wikipedia: “Sergey Brin (born August 1973 in Moscow, Russia) is an American entrepreneur.
 Born in Russia, Brin studied computer science and mathematics before co-founding Google with Larry Page.
 Brin is the President of Technology at Google and has a net worth estimated at seven billion U.S. dollars.”

 So currently I’m working on two projects for U.S. News: